aceBLD/QR-Attendance-System/README.md

 This is a file Directories of each files and stuff.. i only put this cause my team/members don't understand alien language so i yoink this file directory map so they can find which one to edit.

 ### oopsie
-We are switching to Java Spring cause its actually ez than Jakarta or smth xD
+We are switching to Java Spring cause its actually ez than Java Servlet